Helix of sustainability: Advantages

+Usage

 For sustainable material articles there is not such a great requirement for a dedicated recovery infrastructure.
 If a litter lout throws a crop origin biodegradable article on the ground, it will ultimately biodegrade into humus, water, and non-fossil CO_{2}.
 If the article is placed into a compostable waste stream, the humus can then be used as fertiliser for the next generation of crops; there is also no requirement to sort biopolymer articles as there is with fossil polymer recycling.

 Note the difference between landfill and compost: the limited biological activity in landfill is slow and mostly anaerobic, resulting in the production of methane, whereas composting is a rapid aerobic process resulting in humus, water and non-fossil CO_{2}.
 The energy bill for breaking down biodegradables into the fundamental building block molecules and then reassembling them into usable raw materials is large, but it uses direct solar energy rather than metered electricity.
 There is also no loss of properties with successive journeys through the cycle.